 OUR AIM:To prevent wild tiger deaths due to man-animal conflict or habitat destruction; and to prevent human deaths due to a lack of understanding of the consequences of careless actions.

-Educate villagers on the consequences of their actions in the forest and on personal safety for themselves and their livestock.
+We educate villagers on the consequences of their actions in the forest and on personal safety for themselves and their livestock.

-Work with local communities to ensure they benefit from wild tiger survival.
+We work with local communities to ensure they benefit from wild tiger survival.

 With Scholarships young people have the opportunity to earn income as an an artist by either teaching others or by selling their artwork to tourists.
-Providing alternative income sources enables these young people to reduce their dependency on scarce forest resources and reduce incidence of man-animal conflict.
+Providing alternative income sources enables these young people to reduce their dependency on scarce forest resources & reduce incidence of man-animal conflict.